Monte Carlo Outfits: What to Wear in Monaco During Spring

 As an Amazon Associate I earn from qualifying purchases.

-During my day trip to Monaco after coming following 2 days in Nice in April 2024, I had planned to stand out with a bold cheetah button down acquired from Le Colette the day before.
-The weather had other ideas and I ended up wearing my outer layer completely zipped the whole day to desperately ward off the rain—to little avail—but this worked just fine considering I had my leather racing jacket on hand!
+During my day trip to Monaco in April 2024, my outfit was intended to be a whole moment.
+The day before, I'd picked up a bold cheetah print button-down from Le Colette during 2 days in Nice—exactly the kind of statement piece Monaco deserves.
+The weather had other ideas and I wore my outer layer completely zipped up to ward off the rain, but this worked just fine considering I had my leather racing jacket on hand.

 Tourist posing next to a bronze statue of a race car and driver statue demonstrating what to wear in Monaco.

-• For bottoms, I wore my crisp Brunie Pants White ($30) from Princess Polly.
-The quality of these linen-like pants is truly insane for the price, and I honestly appreciate that the material isn’t actually linen because these pants don’t wrinkle as easily.
-With an elastic drawstring waist and twin leg pockets, it’s safe to say these are my go-to flowy white pants.
+• The quality of these linen-like pants is insane for the price, and I appreciate that the material isn’t actually linen since these pants don’t wrinkle nearly as easily.
+The elastic drawstring waist and twin leg pockets make them comfortable enough to walk the principality's steep, winding streets without a second thought.

-• Briefly pictured are my Free People Gola Daytona Quadrant Sneakers ($95) in the Orange Spice x Gold x Ink colorway.
-These sporty sneakers mimic trendy Adidas Sambas but are distinct enough that they’ll outlast the current fad—meaning I can carry them from one season to the next without looking outdated!
-They also paired nicely with the sleek stripes on my jacket, carrying the subtle racing theme through my outfit from head to toe.
+• These sporty sneakers mimic Adidas Sambas but are distinct enough that they’ll outlast the current fad—so I can wear them from one season to the next without looking dated.
+Plus, the sleek stripes carry the subtle racing theme from jacket to sole.

-• I accessorized with sky blue-tinted Wavey Palms Oasis aviator sunglasses ($35) for an added cerulean dash of Mediterranean chic, although I saw significantly more rain than sun on this particular day.
+• An added cerulean dash of Mediterranean chic, although these glasses saw significantly more rain than sun.

-• My final accessory was a nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material.
-This bag mimics the aesthetic of a woven straw tote while having the added benefit of a bit more versatile durability—and this was the day I found out it’s water resistant too!
+• A final accessory made of a lightweight neoprene.
+This bag mimics the aesthetic of a woven straw tote with more structural durability—and this was the day I discovered it’s water resistant too!

 Previous